 Glastonbury Festival is a music festival that takes place every year (with the exception of a few fallow years) on Worthy Farm in Pilton, Somerset, South West England.
 The festival takes place during the last weekend in June, whilst the festival officially starts on the Friday, the gates open on the Wednesday making it a 5-day event.

 The festival has over 250,000 attendees and it sells out every year.
 That includes ticket holders, vendors, staff, crew, volunteers, artists and everyone else involved in making a festival happen.
 When it comes to the music festival scene in the UK, Glastonbury really is a trend-setter.

 Glastonbury Festival is the largest green field music festival in the world.
 In 2020, it celebrates its 50th Anniversary.

 How to get Glastonbury Tickets

 Getting tickets to Glastonbury Festival is a real challenge.
 Tickets go on sale near the beginning of October, but you must be registered in advance with your name, address and a photograph.
 When the tickets go on sale, they can only be purchased online and the website gets very busy, very quickly.
 It’s very lucky if you get the page to load at all.

 There’s various strategies people use to maximise their chances of getting a golden ticket, but there’s way too much information to go into here, as this guide is about the festival itself.
-However, we have a very detailed post on how to get Glastonbury Tickets – check it out here!
+However, we have a very detailed post on how to get Glastonbury Tickets (well worth a read).

 Once you’re successful in securing your ticket, you’ll pay a £50 deposit and the rest of money is payable in the first week of April – it’s your responsibility to remember to pay off the balance.
 Tickets are posted by registered post in late May/early June.